Chunjee/dict.ahk/README.md

 You may also review or copy the package from [./export.ahk on GitHub](https://raw.githubusercontent.com/chunjee/dict.ahk/master/export.ahk); #Include it however you would normally when manually downloading.

+### Attributes

+The following attributes are accessible at all times:

+`.size`
+Contains the current `.Count()` length of the dictionary.
+There is no dedicated method for retrieving this value at this time.

+`.data`
+Contains all Key/Value pairs of the dictionary.
+Iterating is discouraged and no order is enforced.

 ## API

 Including the module provides a class `dict` with seven methods: `.set`, `.get`, `.has`, `.map`, `.remove`, `.clear`, `.clone`